openmsi/openmsipython/README.md

 1. More securely managing API keys and secrets instead of hardcoding them in configuration files
 1. Adding a safer and more graceful shutdown when stopping the Open MSI Directory Stream Service so that no external lag time needs to be considered
 1. Allowing watching directories where large files are in the process of being created/saved instead of just directories where fully-created files are being added
-1. Adding automatic test routines
+1. Adding automatic unittest routines (Jenkins?)
 1. Implementing other data types and serialization schemas, likely using Avro
 1. Further improving logging
-1. Add unittests
 1. Create pypi and conda installations
-1. Rename repo to openmsipython
 1. Python 3.8 and 3.9 support

 ## Questions that will arise later (inFAQs?)